dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 $ helm install karavi-observability dell/karavi-observability -n karavi --create-namespace
 ```

 The command deploys Karavi Observability on the Kubernetes cluster in the default configuration.
-To install the helm chart, two signed certificate files and associated private key files must be passed to the helm install command.
-The first set is for the otelCollector parameter and should be created with domain name 'otel-collector'.
-The other set is required for karaviTopology parameter using the domain name 'karavi-topology'.
 The [configuration](##Configuration) section below lists all the parameters that can be configured during installation.

 ## Uninstalling the Chart

-The command removes all the Kubernetes components associated with the chart.

 ```console
 $ helm delete karavi-observability --namespace karavi
 ```

+The command removes all the Kubernetes components associated with the chart.

 ### Configuration